erenyenigul/ism/README.md

 IOS Stack Machine (ISM) is an interpreter implemented in Apple Shortcuts, thus it works in all Apple devices that have Shortcuts app installed.
 ## Quick Start: Hello World

 After installing ISM to your device, go ahead and open Notes app and create a new note.
-Name the note however you like however, the name of your note should end with `.ism`, so that ISM can see your code.
+The name of your note should end with `.ism`, so that ISM can see your code.
+That's why after naming your note, append `.ism`to the end of title.

 To the next line, append this code.